SoeunKimsong/SoeunKimsong/README.md

 - 👋 Hi, I’m @SoeunKimsong
 - 👀 My goal is to become a successful Software Engineer
-- 🌱 I’m currently learning Web developement
+- 🌱 I’m currently learning Android developement
 - 💞️ I'm looking forward to collaborating with you for more improvement